nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Operate on Contacts by Conditional Clause : `batch`

-Returns contacts in the address book that match the given condition.
+Performs operations on contacts in the address book that match the given condition.

 Format: `batch COMMAND where/CONDITION`